charobert/charobert.github.io/_pages/about.md

 ---
+layout: single
-permalink: /
+permalink: /about/
-title: ""
+title: "About me"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 Welcome!
+I'm Charlotte Robert, an economist at Heidelberg University and Deutsche Bundesbank.